dafny-lang/rfcs/0005-ordered-quantification.md

     If `C` is a `multiset`, multiple bindings with the same value of `x` will be created, but their ordering is still non-deterministic.

     The `<-` symbol would be read as "from", so a statement like `foreach x <- C { ... }` would be read as "for each x from C, ...".
 Note that `<-` is not an independent operator and is intentionally distinct from the `in` boolean operator.

-3. `<CasePatternLocal> <- C`

-    This is a generalization of the previous case that supports pattern matching, as in variable declarations and match statements.
-    It allows destructuring datatypes and tuples, as in `(k, v) <- myMap.Items`, and filtering, as in `Some(x) <- mySetOfOptionals`.

 When a single quantifier domain includes multiple declarations separated by commas, the the orderings take precedence from left to right.